 A concern for families with children moving into a TOD area is the availability and quality of area schools.
-There is one school in the one-mile area at Apache and McClintock (a public charter school serving grades kindergarten through eight) (see Figure 2.13).
-In total, there are eight schools located within two miles from the light rail stop.
-Only one of those schools is a high school, and it is a very small charter school (10 students in 2010).
-Three of the remaining schools are elementary schools, and three are middle schools serving grades six through eight.
+There are two schools in the half-mile target area at Washington and 12th Street (see Figure 2.13).
+In total, there are thirteen schools located within two miles of the light rail stop, five of which are public charter schools, two of which are private schools, and six of which are traditional public schools.